nerdroychan/shanghaitech-wifi-login/README.md

 # ShanghaiTech Wifi Login Script

-A light-weight script helping you login the wifi hotspot without a web browser, written by Ruby.
+A light-weight script helping you login the wifi hotspot without a web browser, written in Ruby.

 ## Platform